Other information and services: www.belgium.be

 The Council of Ministers approved the plan on 3 March 2023.
 The reduction plan was then submitted to the Council of State and revised.
 The final plan (Dutch or French) was published in the official journal (Moniteur/Belgisch Staatsblad) on 14 December 2023.

-The Belgian market for biocidal products
+The Belgian biocides market

-The FPS Health closely monitors the market for biocidal products, based on figures submitted annually by the companies that hold the autorisations.
+The FPS Health closely monitors the market for biocidal products, based on figures submitted annually by the companies that hold the authorisations.
 The annual report provides a detailed view of the Belgian figures via an interactive application.

 Since 2018, the number of authorised biocidal products has been on the rise.
 This increase has two reasons: